A Warm Welcome to the Library FAQs for Libraries

 What is the cost of the program?

-Funding to cover the costs of coats, books, and signage comes from grantors, foundations, Friends of the Library supporters, or corporate sponsors.
+Funding to cover the costs of coats and administrative fees comes from grantors, foundations, Friends of the Library supporters, or corporate sponsors.
 Often funding is a combination of both public and private donations.
 The typical donation required for A Warm Welcome to the Library Program event is $5,500.
 Occasionally Operation Warm can assist with grant writing support.
 Fundraising support materials, program talking points, and impact statistics can all be found on our library home page.

 Does the library have to provide event programming?